IGTV

-IGTV, short for Instagram TV, was a standalone video application by Instagram for Android and iOS smartphones.
+IGTV, short for Instagram TV, was a video application by Instagram for Android and iOS smartphones.
 It allowed for longer videos compared to Instagram feeds.
 IGTV was available as a stand-alone app, though basic functionality was also available within the Instagram app and website.

 The service was launched and introduced by former Instagram CEO Kevin Systrom in a live event in San Francisco on June 20, 2018, featuring creators such as Lele Pons.

-On 1 March 2022 Instagram's parent company, Meta, announced the shutdown of IGTV, due to their focus on Instagram Reels.
-The app was removed from app stores in mid-March, and all IGTV videos were then merged into the Instagram app.

 Service

-IGTV required users to login with an Instagram account.
+IGTV required users to log in with an Instagram account.
 Mobile devices allowed uploads of up to 15 minutes in length with a file size of up to 650 MB, while desktop web browsers allowed uploads of up to 60 minutes in length with a file size of up to 3.6 GB.
 The app auto-played videos as soon as it was launched, which Kevin Systrom contrasted to video hosts where one must first locate a video.

 Instagram accounts with an IGTV channel received an IGTV tab on their profile page.
 Additionally, uploads on IGTV could be mirrored to a linked Facebook page.

 In May 2019, IGTV gained the ability to upload landscape videos.